-Additionally, the Romanian Government approved Government Decision 1074/2021 establishing the guarantee-return system for non-reusable primary packaging.
-The deadline to have the system operational was recently revised through Government Decision 1214/2022, so the system is anticipated now to function starting with November 30, 2023, more than a year later than the original plan.
-The guarantee-return system concerns the recycling of plastic, metal or glass packaging with volumes ranging from 0.1 liter to 3 liters.
-The system is mandatory for all producers and traders which place domestic or imported products on the market, for which is mandatory to register with the responsible authority at least 150 days before the guarantee-return system becomes operational.
+Additionally, the Romanian Government established the guarantee-return system for non-reusable primary packaging (like German Green Dot) through Government Decision 1074/2021, most recently amended through Government Decision 1074/2023.
+The guarantee-return system concerns the recycling of plastic, metal or glass packaging with volumes ranging from 0.1 liter to 3 liters and became operational on November 30, 2023 (Government Decision 1214/2022).
+The system is mandatory for all producers and traders which place domestic or imported products on the market.

-d.
 Food Waste Reduction

 Romania approved Law 217/2016, which obliges companies to donate or sell food products that are close to expiration dates at reduced prices.
-Furthermore, law 200/2018 provided additional rules stating that food-sector stakeholders must prevent food waste during production, processing, storage, distribution, and sale.
-Enforcement rules for the food waste reduction law were set through the

-Government Decision 51/2019, while the fiscal incentives for food donations are provided by Law 131/2020.
+Related to this purpose, Law 200/2018 provided additional rules stating that food-sector stakeholders must prevent food waste during production, processing, storage, distribution, and sale.
+Enforcement rules for the food waste reduction law were set through the Government Decision 51/2019, while the fiscal incentives for food donations are provided by Law 131/2020.